Updates

 If you are homeless now, emergency assistance programs may help with health care, food, and temporary, transitional, or permanent housing.

-Our Direction comes
+Our direction comes

 from personal experience with being unhoused and using homeless and housing services – 80% of our staff and 60% of our Board have experienced homelessness themselves.